How to get a student visa

 English conditional admission

-Complete your English Language Center application located in your student status portal.
+If you've been admitted to DU with English Conditional Admission, complete your English Language Center application located in your student status portal.

 Once You Have Your I-20